theotherp/nzbhydra2/core/src/main/resources/help/authorization.md

 * view links for downloading NZBs and see their details
 * may select which indexers are used for search.

-Please note that the last two are purely visual.
+Please note that the last two are purely visual and will not be enforced.

-### Note
-You need to make sure that you don't restrict access to the admin area and have no user without access to that area.